The best sandwiches in London

 116 & 120a Anerley Rd, London SE19 2AN

-Harder than getting hold of Glastonbury tickets, is how several fans have described the weekly scrum to attain one of Chatsworth Bakehouse's weekly limited edition sandwich specials.
-If you've missed out on the weekly pre-order prepare to join an epic queue at the weekend.
+Harder than getting hold of Glastonbury tickets is how several fans have described the weekly scrum to attain one of Chatsworth Bakehouse's weekly limited edition sandwich specials.
+To be in with a chance, you should know that they upload pre-order slots at 12.30pm on Mondays.
+If you miss out on that, prepare to join an epic queue at the weekend.

 Follow them on Instagram: @chatsworthbakehouse